sambloom1/D3_mini_course/README.md

 ## Lesson 2 Bar graphs <br>
-A bar chart of ranked IMDB Mystery/Sci-fi films.
-Introducing scale concepts
+A bar chart of ranked IMDB Mystery/Sci-fi films. <br>
+Key topics introduced - Loading data with Promise, Domain and Ranges, applying them to scales and which type of scale.
+Joining data to the DOM.
+Grouping elements to allow for changes across all elements rather than individually e.g. text annotations.

 <img width="413" height="309" alt="image" src="https://github.com/user-attachments/assets/8a72e4e6-5983-4908-a2e5-17611847a78c" />